Updated: Oct 11, 2022

 Steps to Completing a Maintenance Car Detail to your Vehicle

 Wheels - When starting any cleaning process on your car I recommend starting with the dirtiest.
-Take one of your 5 gallon buckets and fill it up with water, Rinse your wheels off and spray Wheeler Cleaner generously on the surface, Then with one of your Microfiber Wash Mitts and a Wheel brush clean the Wheel Face, Wheel Barrel, and Tire Face and then rinse off the Wheel Cleaner!
+Take one of your 5-gallon buckets and fill it up with water, Rinse your wheels off and spray Wheeler Cleaner generously on the surface, Then with one of your Microfiber Wash Mitts and a Wheel brush clean the Wheel Face, Wheel Barrel, and Tire Face and then rinse off the Wheel Cleaner!

 Pre-Rinse Wash - After successfully cleaning the Wheels and Tires we move on to the Pre-Rinse.
 When rinsing your vehicle you want to remove as much loose dirt and contaminants as possible to aid in the actual washing process.
 From top to bottom rinse the vehicle

 Wash - After Pre-Rinsing the vehicle we move on to the Washing Step.
-Using the Two Bucket Method take you Wash Mitt and dump it into the Wash Bucket Containing your PH Neutral Car Wash soap, and start washing your vehicle from top to bottom in either horizontal or vertical motions (Never circular).
+Using the Two Bucket Method take your Wash Mitt and dump it into the Wash Bucket Containing your PH Neutral Car Wash soap, and start washing your vehicle from top to bottom in either horizontal or vertical motions (Never circular).
 After Every 2 panels or so Rinse your Wash Mitt off in the Rinse Bucket and then put it back into the Wash bucket to continue washing your vehicle!

 Quick Vacuum - Get your handy Shop Vac or any other small portable vacuum and vacuum the carpets, floor mats, seats, and anywhere else you see fit!
-This step should be one of the easiest as your vehicle has probably already been fully detailed and just needs a quick pick up of loose dirt and debris.
+This step should be one of the easiest as your vehicle has probably already been fully detailed and just needs a quick pickup of loose dirt and debris.